 \subsection{Multi-User Multi-Cell Optimization}

 For this scenario, the goal is to reuse the pilots among the users in the best possible way such that each user has been allocated a pilot.
 Let us collect the users from all the cells in a set $\mathcal{N}=\cup_{j\in\mathcal{C}}\,\mathcal{K}_{j}$, where $\mathcal{C}$ denotes the set of all cells and $\mathcal{K}_{j}$ the set of users in the $j$-th cell, $j\in\mathcal{C}$.
-Recall $\mathcal{P}$ be the all available orthogonal pilot sequences.
-Let us introduce the variable $y_{ip}\in\{0,1\}$.
-The variable $y_{ip}=1$, if $\ensuremath{i}$-th user is activated on $p$-th pilot and 0 otherwise.
+Recall that $\mathcal{P}$ is the set of all available orthogonal pilot sequences.
+Let us introduce the variable $y_{ip}\in\{0,1\}$, with $y_{ip}=1$, if $\ensuremath{i}$-th user is activated on $p$-th pilot and 0 otherwise.
 The one-shot joint optimization for user assignment for multi-user and multi-cell scenario can be written as a binary integer program (BIP): where

 We note the following: (\ref{eq:multi_user_obj-1}) gives preference to users who lie within the desired angular region of the target user; (\ref{eq:multi_user_const-1}) states each user must be active at least on one pilot; and (\ref{eq:multi_user_const-2}) imposes the binary integer requirements on the optimization variables.
 For each pilot, the optimization (\ref{multi_user_multi_cell}), looks for users in each cell with users in every cell and then chooses a set of users such that when assigned the same pilot to them, they will have minimum possible interference at their respective BSs.